What is Gum Disease?

 Am I at Risk for Periodontal Disease?

-Everyone is at risk for periodontal disease, and the best thing we can do is brush, floss, and visit our general dentist regularly.
-Preventative maintenance is all we can do to keep gum disease and its symptoms at bay.
+Everyone is at risk for periodontal disease, and the best thing we can do is brush, floss, and visit our general dentists regularly.
+Preventive maintenance is all we can do to keep gum disease and its symptoms at bay.

 Some patients are at greater risk for periodontal disease than others.
 You may be at increased risk for gum disease if you: